Measuring non-exchangeable tail dependence using tail copulas: Numerical experiments

 \section{Numerical experiments}

-In this section we conduct numerical experiments to show performance of the proposed tail dependence measures for various copulas.
-The proposed measures are computed based on the estimated TDF constructed from (pseudo) samples from an underlying copula; see Appendix~\ref{sec:estimation:tail:dependence:measures} for statistical inference of the proposed measures.
-Simulation study is first conducted in Section~\ref{subsec:simulation:study}, and real data analysis is provided in Section~\ref{subsec:real:data:analysis}.
+In this section we conduct numerical experiments to show the performance of the proposed tail concordance measures for various copulas.
+The proposed measures are computed based on the empirical tail copula constructed from $n$ (pseudo-)observations of the underlying copula.
+Namely, for a sequence $k=k(n)$ such that $k/n \rightarrow 0$ as $n \rightarrow \infty$, an empirical tail copula is constructed by $\tilde \Lambda^{[n,k]}(u,v)=\tilde C^{[n]}(ku/n,kv/n)/(k/n)$, $(u,v)\in \IR_{+}^2$, where $\tilde C^{[n]}$ is an empirical copula constructed from (pseudo-)observations.
+Estimators of the proposed measures are then constructed by replacing $\Lambda$ with the empirical counterpart $\tilde \Lambda^{[n,k]}$.
+The readers are referred to Appendix~\ref{sec:estimation:proposed:measures} for detailed construction and results on statistical inference of the proposed measures.